mam-dev/cosmo/rfc-compliance.md

 ## 4. Known limitations

-1. **Change-log coverage gaps.** The batch variants (`createBatch`, `updateBatch`, `removeBatchContentItems`) and move/copy operations do not write log rows yet — mutations performed exclusively through those paths are invisible to incremental sync until hooks are added.
+1. **Change-log coverage gaps.** The batch variants (`createBatch`, `updateBatch`, `removeBatchContentItems`) and the COPY path do not write log rows yet — mutations performed exclusively through those paths are invisible to incremental sync until hooks are added.
+(The cross-collection MOVE gap was closed 2026-08-29: `moveItem` now writes a D-row in the source and a C-row in the destination, guarded by `crossCollection`, and is locked by the I2 test `crossCollectionMoveEmitsTombstoneInSourceAndLiveMemberInTarget`.)
 2. **No retention policy.** `cosmo_collection_modification` grows unboundedly; production deployment needs a pruning strategy.
 Pruning is resync-safe: pruned-away revisions simply make old tokens unknown → 403 → client repeats initial synchronization (already the mandated fallback).
 3. **Tombstone href fidelity for collections.** Deleted *collection* members are reported without the RFC 4918 §5.2 trailing `/`, because the change log does not record whether a removed member was a collection.
 Clients should match tombstone hrefs slash-insensitively; future refinement: persist the member kind.
 4. **Pre-existing `tombstones` table is unrelated.** Cosmo's `HibTombstone`/`HibItemTombstone` machinery (table `tombstones`) carries no revision column and is never populated by the mock DAO stack — it cannot back sync tokens.
 Superseded by the dedicated change log; documented here to prevent future confusion.